Nike-Inc/Elevate/README.md

 ## Communication

 - Need help?
-Open a [Question](https://jira.nike.com/browse/bmd).
-(Component => `Elevate`)
+Open an issue.
 - Have a feature request?
-Open a [Feature Request](https://jira.nike.com/browse/bmd).
-(Component => `Elevate`)
+Open an issue.
 - Find a bug?
-Open a [Bug](https://jira.nike.com/browse/bmd).
-(Component => `Elevate`)
+Open an issue.
 - Want to contribute?
 Fork the repo and submit a pull request.

-> These tickets go directly to the developers of Elevate who are very adament about providing top notch support for this library.
-Please don't hesitate to open tickets for any type of issue.
-If we don't know about it, we can't fix it, support it or build it.

----

 ## Installation